LePaVuki/ESRP/README.md

 ## How to build

+1. Create the .env file next to .env-template and fill the variables

 ## How to use

-Access to the app's capabilities is realised through the web interface.
+Access to the app's capabilities are realised through the web interface.